-We watch the chimpanzees, the rats, or the warthogs in their exhibits and we imagine the un-animaginable: in the end, do these animals match man in intelligence even as they surpass him in the abilities to resist cold, build cities, and fly in ways that inspire poetry?Why do animals surpass man in the abilities to resist cold, build cities, and fly in ways that… Click To Tweet
+We watch the chimpanzees, the rats, or the warthogs in their exhibits and we imagine the un-animaginable: in the end, do these animals match humans in intelligence even as they surpass them in the abilities to resist cold, build cities, and fly in ways that inspire poetry?Why do animals surpass man in the abilities to resist cold, build cities, and fly in ways that inspire poetry?
+Click To Tweet

 The central question of The Explanation series is: “How would you bring peace and prosperity to Earth?”

 “In that case,” he says, “with regard to the Inventory of space, atmosphere, water, land, flora, and fauna (the chapters we’ve just covered), the fact is that this question is redundant.
 It really is a nonissue.”